-In this experiment sodium hydroxide is neutralised with hydrochloric acid to produce the soluble salt sodium chloride in solution.
-This solution is then concentrated and crystallised to produce sodium chloride crystals.
+In this experiment students neutralise sodium hydroxide with hydrochloric acid to produce the soluble salt sodium chloride in solution.
+They then concentrate the solution and allow it to crystallise to produce sodium chloride crystals

 You have to decide if this experiment is suitable to use with different classes, and look at the need for preliminary training in using techniques involved in titration (see Teaching notes).
 What follows here assumes that teachers have judged the class to be capable of doing this experiment using a burette with reasonable expectation of success.

 Assuming that the students have been given training, the practical work should, if possible, start with the apparatus ready at each work place in the laboratory.
 This is to avoid vulnerable and expensive glassware (the burette) being collected from an overcrowded central location.

 Filling the burette, measuring out the alkali into the flask, and titrating it until it is neutralised takes about 20 minutes, with false starts being likely for many groups.
 In practice it does not matter if the end-point is overshot, even by several cubic centimetres, but the aim is to find the proportions for a roughly neutral solution.

 Producing a neutral solution free of indicator, should take no more than 10 minutes.

 Evaporating the solution may take the rest of the lesson to the point at which the solution can be left to crystallise for the next lesson.
 Watching solutions evaporate can be tedious for students, and they may need another task to keep them occupied – eg rinsing and draining the burettes with purified water.